borntofrappe/fullstack-d3/README.md

 - the rows alternate in background color to stress the distinction between observations

-- the rows are highlighted on hover through the background color
+- the rows are highlighted on hover through the color of the background

 In the script, the content is updated as follows:

-- the columns are aligned left or right according to whether the values are strings or numbers respectively
+- the columns are aligned left if they include text, right if they show numbers

 - the values are formatted with the `d3-format` and the `d3-format-time` modules to provide more readable labels